ahmedkltn/bank-management-project/README.md

 1. Clone this repository to your local machine.
 2. Import the MySQL database by running the "database/bank.sql" file included in the repository.
 3. Modify the "user" and "password" constants in the "mySQLConnection.java" file to match your MySQL username and password.
-4. Compile and run the project using your preferred Java development environment.
+4. Compile and run the project using Netbeans Java development environment.